Helping dogs feel safe, calm, and understood

 My goal is to help you understand your dog the way I do.

-And I look forward to helping you and your best friend on this journey together.
+I'm glad you found your way here, and I look forward to helping you and your best friend on this journey together.

 — Jodi